 TELA Bio to Announce Fourth Quarter and Full Year 2022 Financial Results

-/EIN News/ -- MALVERN, Pa., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- TELA Bio, Inc. ("TELA Bio") (NASDAQ: TELA), a commercial-stage medical technology company focused on providing innovative soft-tissue reconstruction solutions that optimize clinical outcomes by prioritizing the preservation and restoration of the patient's own anatomy, today announced that the company will report fourth quarter and full year 2022 financial results on Tuesday, March 21, 2023.
-TELA Bio’s management will host a conference call and webcast at 4:30 p.m.
+MALVERN, Pa., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- TELA Bio, Inc. ("TELA Bio") TELA, a commercial-stage medical technology company focused on providing innovative soft-tissue reconstruction solutions that optimize clinical outcomes by prioritizing the preservation and restoration of the patient's own anatomy, today announced that the company will report fourth quarter and full year 2022 financial results on Tuesday, March 21, 2023.
+TELA Bio's management will host a conference call and webcast at 4:30 p.m.
 ET that day to discuss the financial results and provide a corporate update.

 Conference Call and Webcast Details